AdobeDocs/dynamic-media-classic.en/help/using/rich-media.md

 * **Image Sets**: Deliver an interactive shopping experience in which users can view products in multiple views.
 You can combine zoom, multiple views, and color swatches for an integrated viewing experience.
     See [Quick Start: Image Sets](/help/using/quick-start-image-sets.md).

 * **Mixed Media Sets**: Provide a blend of image sets, Spin Sets, swatch sets, Zoom Targets, video, and audio in one presentation.
-You can set up Mixed Media sets with tabs to separate video from images.
-You can also specify where and how to display swatches and Zoom Targets and give users a full multimedia view of your products or services.
+To separate video from images, you can set up Mixed Media sets with tabs.
+To give users a full multimedia view of your products or services, you can also specify where and how to display swatches and Zoom Targets.
     See [Quick Start: Mixed Media Sets](/help/using/quick-start-mixed-media-sets.md).

 * **Spin Sets**: Sequence images to spin them horizontally.
 Spin Sets let website visitors turn products and view them from different sides.
 You can create one-dimensional and two-dimensional Spin Sets.